Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Introduction

 Although modelling ecosystems as using random community matrices has been criticised~\cite{james_constructing_2015,jacquet2016no} ---with some arguing that these serve best as a null model for ecosystem structure~\cite{jr_unified_2010}--- this growing field has continued to provide insights into the mechanisms that promote ecosystem stability.
 For instance, Allesina and Tang~\cite{allesina_stability_2012, allesina_stabilitycomplexity_2015} generalised the community matrix model to account for different interaction types, elucidating the important stabilising role of predator-prey interactions.
 We now have quite a detailed view on the extent to which high-level ecosystem information (such as trophic \cite{allesina2015predicting} or community \cite{grilli2016modularity} structures) can be incorporated into the RMT framework to give more accurate predictions of the stability boundary.

 The notion of stability referred to by May and these later works is that of asymptotic linear stability of an equilibrium point.
-While this definition is a natural mathematical choice, it belies the rich array of interpretations of ``ecological stability'' present in the empirical ecological literature~\cite{donohue_2016}.
+While this definition is a natural mathematical choice, it belies the rich array of interpretations of {`ecological stability'} present in the empirical ecological literature~\cite{donohue_2016}.
 In order to make clear the differences between these interpretations, Grimm and Wissel~\cite{grimm_babel_1997} created an inventory for different types of stability measures used in ecology.
 Some of these in particular are more attuned to the measures favoured by empirical ecologists.
-One such measure is \emph{temporal stability}, often described as the constancy of ecological variables relative to their mean, which is commonly used as an indicator for ecological stability~\cite{levins_coexistence_1979, ives_stability_1999, lehman_biodiversity_2000, tilman_biodiversity_2006, jiang_different_2009, loreau_species_2008, campbell_experimental_2011, donohue_dimensionality_2013}.
-Recently Arnoldi et al.~\cite{arnoldi_resilience_2016} employed the term \emph{variability} to describe the inverse of temporal stability in a random community matrix model.
+One such measure is {`temporal stability'}, often described as the constancy of ecological variables relative to their mean, which is commonly used as an indicator for ecological stability~\cite{levins_coexistence_1979, ives_stability_1999, lehman_biodiversity_2000, tilman_biodiversity_2006, jiang_different_2009, loreau_species_2008, campbell_experimental_2011, donohue_dimensionality_2013}.
+In \cite{suweis2015effect}, Suweis {\it et al.} propose to study the attenuation of perturbations as they propagate through ecological networks, introducing measures of reactivity and localization.
+Taking a different approach, recently Arnoldi et al.~\cite{arnoldi_resilience_2016} employed the term {`variability'} to describe the inverse of temporal stability in a random community matrix model.
 In that work, they consider the scale of response to persistent external (environmental) noise applied to an ecosystem.
-While this is an important and useful measure, it does not capture anything of the temporal characteristics of fluctuations in ecosystems which determine temporal stability and are important precursors to linear and nonlinear instabilities \cite{wiesenfeld1985noisy}.
+While this is an important and useful measure, it does not capture anything of the temporal characteristics of fluctuations in ecosystems, which can drive a system away from equilibrium, and thus are important precursors to linear and nonlinear instabilities \cite{wiesenfeld1985noisy}.